Textual Membership Queries: Conclusions

 \section{Conclusions}

 The goal of this work was to show membership queries in a more practical light.
 We presented a novel \textit{modification operator}-based framework for generating membership queries that are within the instance space and recognizable to the human oracle.
-Using this framework we presented a local-search-based algorithm for generating MQs that uses information from an additional utility function to direct the search to highly valuable instances.
+Using this framework we presented a local-search-based algorithm for generating MQs that use information from an additional utility function to direct the search to highly valuable instances.
 We implemented our approach in the textual domain and demonstrated that our modification operators will result in legal sentences.
 We evaluated our methods on several datasets, finding high accuracy gains when using MQs.
-Somewhat surprisingly, the approach is sometimes be competitive with an approach that utilizes a pool of unlabeled instance not available to our MQ framework.
-To further this line of research, we have released the implementation of our textual MQs as open source software at \url{https://github.com/jonzarecki/textual-membership-queries}.
+Somewhat surprisingly, the approach is sometimes competitive with an approach that utilizes a pool of unlabeled instances not available to our MQ framework.

 Our results motivate a few interesting directions for future work that we plan to explore.
-First, our results indicate that there is much more information to be found in examples already present in the training set.
-Thus it is possible for our modification operators to be used within an augmentation setup.
-In addition, augmentation operators can be used as a means of oversampling, as a alternative to SMOTE \cite{Chawla2002} for example, which does the oversampling in the feature space.
-Second, our results also indicate that using utility functions (such as uncertainty sampling) does result in more valuable instances.
-Thus we plan to explore ways to enrich existing pools of unlabeled instances using modification operators using a method similar to the one used here.
+First, our approach can be extended to replacing larger components of text.
+In the future, we intend to replace larger grammatical components such as noun phrases and verb phrases.
+To do so, however, we first need to develop methods for generating syntactically and semantically well-structured phrases.
+Second, our method can be also used for data augmentation as an alternative to methods of oversampling such as SMOTE \cite{Chawla2002} that work in the feature space.
+By restricting our modification operators to a very tight semantic neighborhood that uses only synonyms, the label of the modified instances is not likely to change, and we can use them for augmentation.
+Third, we plan to explore ways to enrich existing pools of unlabeled instances using heuristic-guided local search in a method similar to the one used here, which will result in new high-quality unlabeled examples to choose from.
 This direction may enhance the results of existing methods for pool-based AL.